morganbye/morganbye-com/content/projects/2020_boeing.md

 ---
-title: Predictive maintenance at Boeing
+title: Flight operations at Boeing
 description: Boeing's Flight Data Analytics platform is built to handle recorded flight data from tens of thousands of flights along with other contextual data sources.
-The first application on this platform was Insight Accelerator, which allows for the building of predicitive maintenance - servicing the aircraft *before* failures occur.
+The first application on this platform was Insight Accelerator, which allows for the building of predictive maintenance - servicing the aircraft *before* failures occur.
 date: 2024-05-17 14:30:00 +0500

 image: "https://morganbye.com/assets/img/projects/aircraft_inspection.webp"